ibm-cloud-docs/direct-link/faqs.md

 {: faq}

 Yes.
 Bandwidth usage across the Direct Link service between customers and {{site.data.keyword.cloud_notm}} is free and unmetered, {{site.data.keyword.cloud_notm}} does meter outbound bandwidth from {{site.data.keyword.cloud_notm}} services to the public internet.

+## Where do I find cost estimates for Direct Link offerings?
+{: #pricing-estimator}
+{: faq}

+You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link on Classic offerings.
+For example, select a tile from the [IBM Cloud Catalog page](/catalog?category=compute%20network&search=direct%20link%20%22on%20classic%22%20label%3Aibm_created#search_results) to view the service's ordering page.
+As you complete the ordering form, cost estimates appear in the Summary side panel.

 ## When does billing begin with Direct Link?
 {: #when-does-billing-begin-with-direct-link}